 Last weekend, I hosted the wonderful Helen Terry at our dojo, and she taught a class that focused on celebrating our relationship with our body.
 We danced to an amazing array of songs that helped us to tell our bodies how much we love and appreciate them, and all that they do for us.
 Helen talks about how we ask so much of our body, and how we important it is to listen when it asks something of us.

 Hearing the message, healing the body, adjusting perspective.

 It has taken me some time to learn this lesson, and to find gratitude in my current situation – honestly, at times, it has felt like an exhausting struggle.
 I realize now that I can approach this from a different perspective – that rather than fighting with my health, we can be a team, my body and me – us against the world!

 I realize that, if I love and appreciate my body, and listen to what it is telling me, I can do what my body asks of me.
 I can give it the gift of healing and recovery, and that soon we, my body and I, can get back to doing what we love.

 Do you want help hearing what your body has to say?
 Would you like to learn how to listen?
-Come and take a Nia class with me, or visit me for a health coaching session.
+Come and take a Moving To Heal class with me or visit me for a health consultation.
 Either way, you will begin to hear the messages your body is sending in a whole new way!